techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 void StopAll()
 ```

-Pauses, unpauses or stops all `AudioSource`s.
+Pauses, unpauses or stops all `FmodChannelWrap`s.

 ```
 void SetSpeed(float speed)
 ```

-Sets the playing speed of all `AudioSource`s.
+Sets the playing speed of all `FmodChannelWrap`s.
 The normal speed is 1.

 ```
-bool IsAnySourcePlaying()
+bool IsAnySoundPlaying()
 ```

-Returns if there is currently any `AudioSource` playing audio.
+Returns if there is currently any `FmodChannelWrap` playing audio.

 ### Miscellaneous